escripture/escripture.github.io/README.md

 ---

-1. Base book selection on Yahweh and Yahushua.
+1. Base book selection on Yahuah and Yahushua.
-Yahweh instructs us to listen to his son, the Messiah, Yahushua (Matthew 17:5).
+Yahuah instructs us to listen to his son, the Messiah, Yahushua (Matthew 17:5).
 Yahushua is reliably quoted in Matthew.
 He cites the Law and Prophets (Matthew 5:17-19).
-He also quotes Psalms, and Yahweh is quoted in Psalm 2.
-In Ezekiel, Yahweh mentions Job twice, and Yahweh is quoted in the book of Job.
+He also quotes Psalms, and Yahuah is quoted in Psalm 2.
+In Ezekiel, Yahuah mentions Job twice, and Yahuah is quoted in the book of Job.
 Any text presented here must pass the test of Deuteronomy 13.
-The focus of the collection presented is the sayings of Yahweh and Yahushua.
+The focus of the collection presented is the sayings of Yahuah and Yahushua.

 **SPECIFIC EDITS**
 These edits pertain only to specific verses.